whitead/symd/README.md

 5. Get checkensemble to work
 6. The cells (used in LJ) do not support open boxes.
 Not sure whether or not I should implement that.
 7. The g(r) script only supports 3D.
 I should rewrite it to support 2D and maybe 1D.
 3D cube-sphere intersection sounds like I would die.
+8. If I want to really pursue open boundaries (which I really don't), then I need to remove center-of-mass angular momentum and center-of-mass translation